yazan-metax/mars_project/README.md

 A rover's position is represented by (x, y) coordinates and a cardinal compass point (N, S, E, W).
 - ### Control Instructions:
 Three types of instructions: 'L' (turn left), 'R' (turn right), 'M' (move forward).
+- ### Input Format:
+First line: Upper-right coordinates of the plateau.
+Subsequent lines: Rover information in two lines - position and instruction set.
+- ### Sequential Execution:
+Rovers are processed one after the other.
+The second rover starts after the first one finishes.
+- ### Output Format:
+Final coordinates and heading of each rover after executing instructions.
 # the file structure for this project will be as following:
 ### .c files
 - where all our c functions will be written in.